VANCOUVER AND VICTORIA, B.C. CANADA

 • We strongly recommend downloading the AllTrails app.

-• AllTrails is a platform for users seeking comprehensive details on hiking.
-It includes features like trail maps, reviews, photos, & user-generated content.
+• AllTrails is a platform for finding detailed information about hiking.
+It offers trail maps, reviews, photos, and content from users.

 • <Learn more about the trails>

-• The trails are accessible by car from several points along Hwy.
-14, so it is easy and convenient to hike even a small section of the each trail.
+• You can reach the trails by car from several spots on Hwy.
+14, making it easy and convenient to hike even a small part of each trail.

 • Getting there from Victoria: drive on Highway 14 westbound toward Port Renfrew.